scandum/quadsort/README.md

 In addition to supporting `(l - r)` and `((l > r) - (l < r))` for the comparison function, `(l > r)` is valid as well.
 Special note should be taken that C++ sorts use `(l < r)` for the comparison function, which is incompatible with the C standard.
 When porting quadsort to C++ or Rust, switch `(l, r)` to `(r, l)` for every comparison.

-Quadsort also comes with the `quadsort_prim(void *array, size_t nmemb, size_t size)` function to perform primitive comparisons on arrays of 32 and 64 bit integers.
+Quadsort comes with the `quadsort_prim(void *array, size_t nmemb, size_t size)` function to perform primitive comparisons on arrays of 32 and 64 bit integers.
 Nmemb is the number of elements, while size should be either `sizeof(int)` or `sizeof(long long)` for signed integers, and `sizeof(int) + 1` or `sizeof(long long) + 1` for unsigned integers.
 Support for the char, short, float, double, and long double types can be easily added in quadsort.h.

+Quadsort comes with the `quadsort_size(void *array, size_t nmemb, size_t size, CMPFUNC *cmp)` function to sort elements of any given size.
+The comparison function needs to be by reference, instead of by value, as if you are sorting an array of pointers.

 Memory
 ------